 Using a soil test kit, check the soil.
 It should be at a pH of 7 or below.
 If the soil is alkaline, amend the soil with organic matter, like sphagnum moss.
-For each 2 ½ pounds of peat moss added to 1 square yard of soil, the soil pH lowers by one unit.
+For each 2 ½ pounds (1.1 kg.) of peat moss added to 1 square yard (1 square m.) of soil, the soil pH lowers by one unit.

 Water the new tree in well.
-New trees can hold about 2 gallons of water at planting.
+New trees can hold about 2 gallons (7.8 L.) of water at planting.
 Water 2-3 times a week depending upon the weather but allow the soil to dry out somewhat between watering.
-Wait for one full year before fertilizing an avocado tree.

 Outside suitable growing zones, these plants can be grown indoors in containers.